Lake Butler, Union County, Florida

 Lake Butler is a city in and the county seat of Union County, Florida, United States.
-The population was 1,897 at the 2010 census.
+The population was 1,986 at the 2020 census.

 History

+The city was founded and settled in 1859.
 A post office called Lake Butler has been in operation since 1860.
 The city was named for Robert Butler, an acting governor of East Florida.
+It was officially incorporated as the City of Lake Butler in the month of May, in 1893.